 Not once in the story did she exhibit a positive quality.

 Once she reasonably believed she had learnt Superman’s secret identity, she promptly reveals it to someone else.
-Moreover, she doesn’t use her newfound information to help Superman (as Pete Ross, who discovered the Man of Steel’s correct identity did, since they were boys) or at least, decide not to impede him with it.
+Moreover, she doesn’t use her newfound information to help Superman (as Pete Ross, who discovered the Man of Steel’s correct identity, had done when they were boys) or at least, decide not to impede him with it.
 Instead, she uses it to lay a snare to get a ring on his finger.

 Nor does she once consider the consequences of exploiting Bruce’s feelings, if she is wrong.
 Instead, she dumps him, once she discovers that he isn’t Superman.